 EMCOR was a pioneer, and continues to be an industry-leading expert, in the use of the "Lean Operations" model for effective facilities management.
 While “Lean Management” was originally developed in the manufacturing sector to eliminate waste and increase efficiencies during the production process, the application of its principles to facilities management is just as relevant and represents a new frontier in this space.
 First developed by EMCOR Facilities Services on behalf of one of its clients, this model provides a more formal, systematic approach to facilities management that increases accountability, ROI, and productivity in EMOCR's delivery of services to the campus headquarters under its management.

 EMCOR requires its operating companies to have business continuity plans in place in order to prepare for natural and man-made events that may impact business activities.
-Our goal is to be prepared for catastrophic events so that we can respond quickly to employee and customer needs.
+Our goal is to be prepared for these events so that we can respond quickly to employee and customer needs.
 All EMCOR operating companies are required to review, test and, if necessary, adjust their plans annually.

 Introduced in 1999, the Fleet & Driver Program includes two important components: